 The British Museum

 If you could only visit one museum in your entire life, the British Museum would be a pretty good shout.

 The history under its roof is truly astonishing – particularly its Egyptian collection that includes the famed Rosetta Stone.

 Best of all?
 Entrance to the permanent exhibitions is free.

-How to Go: Entry is free but you can also book a guided tour
+How to Go: Entry is free, so just turn up.
+You can also book a guided tour.